SamJoan/droopescan-docs/troubleshooting.rst

 Based on the debug output, we can figure out that `droopescan` is asking for a whole bunch of URLs and that google is saying those don't exist in that server.
-It is likely that the server we are aiming `droopescan` at does not run drupal.
+In this particular case, it is likely that the server we are aiming `droopescan` at does not run drupal.

 Outdated Requests Library
 -------------------------